mscheinert/simsar/docs/simulation-meta.md

 ## The Simulation Package

-The SImulation Package comprises the aforementioned components:
+The Simulation Package comprises the aforementioned components:

 1. The source code (code base and user modifications)